kudashevs/goose-game-kata/README.md

 bin/goose-game.php
 ```

-If you want to make sure that everything works as expected, you can run the unit tests.
+If you want to make sure that everything works as expected, you can run unit tests.
 ```bash
 composer test
 ```